Nebraska hospital CEOs warn that COVID may overwhelm system

-OMAHA, Neb.
-(AP) — Nebraska hospital officials warned Monday that the hourslong wait times seriously ill patients in smaller hospitals are already enduring until they can be transferred to a larger hospital will only get worse if virus cases continue to surge at their current pace.
+OMAHA — Nebraska hospital officials warned Monday that the hours-long wait times seriously ill patients in smaller hospitals are already enduring until they can be transferred to a larger hospital will only get worse if virus cases continue to surge at their current pace.

 Hospitals are already struggling to find enough beds and staff to treat patients, and virus hospitalizations are expected to increase dramatically over the next couple weeks as the highly contagious omicron variant of the virus spreads.
 Plus, many doctors and nurses are currently out sick with COVID-19 or having to quarantine because of exposure to the virus.